haotien91/SC25-WinterCamp-PBS/README.md

 2. Absolute Error Test.
-   * Keep the number of processes constant at 1000, and vary the number of TRIES.
-Then, create a graph to show how the error changes with different TRIES values.
-You will find the output of abs error in .out file.
+   * Keep the number of processes constant at 20, and vary the number of TRIES.
+Then, create a chart to show how the error changes with different TRIES values.
+You will find the output of abs error in .o[JobID] file.
    ```bash
     #!/bin/bash
     #PBS -N pi-OMPI-abs-err